MahmadSharaf/Cheat-Sheets/Web Development/Backend frameworks/django.md

   - A “Django app” is a sub-component of a single Django Project (web application).
 - Each app should cover a different key functionality for the website.

-## Views, Routing and URLs

-- A list of view routes is defined in a list variable called `urlpatterns`.

 ### Connecting Views and URLs

 - Connecting a View to a URL with `path()` function: